10 Best Dog Breeds for Running

 If you live in a cold climate, the Siberian Husky may be the ideal running companion for you.
 Huskies were bred to pull sleds all day every day.
 It is very unlikely that you will be able to outrun your Husky.

 Huskies can run many miles every day without any trouble at all.
 A thick, weather-resistant coat keeps them warm even in very cold temperatures.
 Thick fur between their pads protects their feet from icy conditions.
-If you want a dog that can run with you in the cold without you having to worry about them getting too cold or needing booties to protect their feet, the Husky is a great choice.
+If you want a cold-weather running dog that can keep pace with you without you having to worry about them getting too cold or needing booties to protect their feet, the Husky is a great choice.

 Weimaraners have unique personalities and tend to be extremely dedicated to their person.
 It is likely that your Weimaraner will want to stick by your side while on a run without much training, making them an excellent choice as a jogging companion.